mmaz/neet/docs/reinforcement_learning.md

 ## Part 4: Experimenting with Deep RL

-Once you can collect training data in the simulation, you can experiment with the existing algorithms, or try a different Deep RL algorithm altogether, such as [TRPO](http://spinningup.openai.com/en/latest/algorithms/trpo.html), [TD3](http://spinningup.openai.com/en/latest/algorithms/td3.html), etc.
+Once you have tried training a policy in the simulation environment, you can experiment with changing the existing algorithms, or try a different Deep RL algorithm altogether, such as [TRPO](http://spinningup.openai.com/en/latest/algorithms/trpo.html), [TD3](http://spinningup.openai.com/en/latest/algorithms/td3.html), etc.

 The goal of this section of the lab is to gain some intuition and experience with training the vehicle's policy using deep reinforcement learning, through modifying the existing code, hyperparameters, and algorithms, or by incorporating new algorithms.
 Your experimentation can target one or more threads of investigation (this is a non-exhaustive list):